 Una MacConville, PhD., has expertise in health, social and cultural research and resource development and a particular focus on making specialist knowledge accessible to diverse audiences.
 She has extensive expertise in publishing across a range of media.

 Una received her PhD (Sociology) from the University of Bath, UK, and specialises in end of life matters.
 She has developed curriculum material and lectured at third and post-graduate levels, in Ireland and the UK, and has been commissioned to carry out a wide range of research and evaluation projects.

 Una also has a background in archaeology and has been involved with magazine and book publishing since 1987.
-With her publishing partner, Wordwell Ltd., she is actively involved in Archaeology Ireland; History Ireland and Books Ireland magazines, all which are focused on bringing authoritative and up to date information to a wide audience in an attractive and accessible manner.
+With her publishing partner, Wordwell Ltd., she is actively involved in Archaeology Ireland and History Ireland magazines and the Books Ireland digital platform, which are focused on bringing authoritative and up to date information to a wide audience in an attractive and accessible manner.

 Health and social research and resource development